 Tape your cycling shoes together

 You can use duct tape to seal any worn areas in the shoe so you don't need to worry about a hole, sole separation or mesh upper blowout.
+Of course, getting some good quality bike touring shoes in the first place might mean that you never have to do this!

 You might have a hole in your panniers, or perhaps they're rattling a lot?
 Broken panniers can rattle an awful lot, secure it tightly to your bike with duct tape.